 - The better aerobic fitness the greater fat combustion at a given work intensity.

 Let’s assume that, you run with an intensity of 70 % of VO2 max.
-(Maximum Oxygen uptake) If you are top-trained, you will be able to run for 2 – 3 hours before the glycogen stores are completely empty.
-When the glycogen depots become nearly empty, the combustion in the muscle’s are switching over to fat.
+(Maximum Oxygen uptake) If you are top-trained, you will be able to run for 2 – 3 hours before the glycogen stores are empty.
+When the glycogen depots become nearly empty, the combustion in the muscles switching over to fat combustion.
 When it comes to long-distance race as a marathon, this phenomenon is called” hitting the wall”.

 The effect is that you have to slow down the pace because the work ability deteriorates significantly when switching from “high octane” to “low octane” fuel.
 Since the marathon training often takes more than 2 hours with the long runs, it’s extremely important to have filled glycogen depots, so the entire training session accomplishes with optimal intensity, because it gives the best results.

-On a daily basis, you can optimize the glycogen anabolism by paying attention to three factors:
+On a daily basis, you can optimize glycogen anabolism by paying attention to three factors: